cplusplus/draft/papers/nxxxx.md

 JP 177: Accepted, fixed in 8be40ff0.

  * Replaces a reference to ISO/IEC/IEEE 60599 with a reference to the intended ISO/IEC/IEEE 60559.
- * IEC 60599 is "Mineral oil filled electrical equipment in service -- guidance on the interpretation of dissolved and free gases analysis"
+ * IEC 60599 is "Mineral oil-filled electrical equipment in service -- guidance on the interpretation of dissolved and free gases analysis"
  * ISO/IEC/IEEE 60559 is "Information Technology - Microprocessor Systems --
    Floating-Point Arithmetic"